Historic District

 Why Photographers Love Aviles Street

-For portrait and engagement sessions, Aviles Street offers something rare in St. Augustine: historic charm without the heavy foot traffic of nearby St. George Street.
-The narrow street creates intimate compositions with historic stucco walls, colorful gallery storefronts, and architectural details at every turn.
-The close quarters provide natural framing, while tucked-away courtyards and side alleys offer private spots with bougainvillea, old brick, and dappled shade.
+For portrait and engagement sessions, Aviles Street offers something rare in St. Augustine: historic charm without the heavy foot traffic of St. George Street.
+The narrow street creates intimate compositions with stucco walls, colorful galleries, and details at every turn.
+Tucked-away courtyards and side alleys offer private spots with bougainvillea, old brick, and dappled shade.

 The street's east-west orientation and tall buildings create soft, even light throughout most of the day—a blessing for photographers dealing with Florida's harsh midday sun.
-Early mornings before the galleries open (around 9-10 AM) offer the quietest shooting conditions, while late afternoon brings warm golden tones on the stucco facades.
+Early mornings before the galleries open (around 9-10 AM) offer the quietest conditions for photography, while late afternoon brings warm golden tones on the stucco facades.
 Evening sessions during First Friday Art Walk capture a festive, romantic atmosphere as galleries light up and crowds gather.

 As we photograph couples here, we always mention that they're standing on the oldest street in America—a meaningful detail that adds historical weight to their portraits and gives them a story to tell about their St. Augustine photos.